TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/project_connect_four.md

 ### Assignment 2

 <div class="lesson-content__panel" markdown="1">

   1. Build Connect Four!
 Just be sure to keep it TDD.

 </div>

 ### Additional resources
-This section contains helpful links to other content.
+This section contains helpful links to related content.
 It isn't required, so consider it supplemental.

-* Stack Overflow has an [RSpec Mock Object example](http://stackoverflow.com/questions/3622604/rspec-mock-object-example).
+- Stack Overflow has an [RSpec Mock Object example](http://stackoverflow.com/questions/3622604/rspec-mock-object-example).
-* Youtube has a [helpful video](https://www.youtube.com/watch?v=URSWYvyc42M) by Sandi Metz about Ruby testing.
+- Youtube has a [helpful video](https://www.youtube.com/watch?v=URSWYvyc42M) by Sandi Metz about Ruby testing.
-* Tutorials Point has an article about [RSpec Writing Specs](https://www.tutorialspoint.com/rspec/rspec_writing_specs.htm).
+- Tutorials Point has an article about [RSpec Writing Specs](https://www.tutorialspoint.com/rspec/rspec_writing_specs.htm).